brhaspati/nextunicorn-aws-devsecops-demo/demo1/README.md

 ## Setup instructions

-Note : Please always select your region as "EU-WEST-1".
+Note : Please always select your region as "EU-WEST-1" or EU(Ireland).
 We have hard corded all the configurations to point to EU-WEST-1 to simplify the setup of the demo.
 It will not work or will give misleading error if you attempt to run some of the Cloudformation templates in another region.

 ### Step 1: Pre-requisites
 * Login to your AWS Console